Everyone You'll Meet at This Year's Halloween Parties

 POST-PRETTY MEAN GIRLS

-Tina Fey has made it almost impossible for any girl with a conscience or more than two A-levels to dress as a sexy [insert noun] without also being clothed in a layer of guilt, so thanks for nothing, Tina Fey.
+Tina Fey has made it almost impossible for any girl with a conscience or more than two A’s in their grade to dress as a sexy [insert noun] without also being clothed in a layer of guilt, so thanks for nothing, Tina Fey.

-That said: anyone who did Biology AS Level will tell you that survival of the fittest is about being able to adapt, and some more evolved girls have managed to do that in their quest to remain peng.
+That said: anyone who did Biology on a high school level will tell you that survival of the fittest is about being able to adapt, and some more evolved girls have managed to do that in their quest to remain peng.
 Here are your options, babes: Natalie Portman circa Black Swan; a Day of the Dead Mexican bride; Disney princess with an inevitable twist.
 That’s it.
 So, tbh, you may as well just go all in and be a hot cat.

 ALICE IN WONDERLAND